Ltancreti7/SwapRunn_Bolt/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Supabase Configuration for Testing

+For faster testing during development, email confirmation has been disabled:

+- **Local Development**: Already configured in `supabase/config.toml` with `enable_confirmations = false`
+- **Production/Staging**: To disable email confirmation in your Supabase dashboard:
+  1. Go to Authentication → Settings → Email Auth
+  2. Toggle OFF "Enable email confirmations"
+  3. Save changes

+This allows users to register and immediately sign in without needing to confirm their email address.

+⚠️ **Important**: For production deployments, consider re-enabling email confirmation for security purposes.

 # Deploy trigger Fri Oct 24 01:25:11 UTC 2025